erdnaxe/galene-stream/README.md

 [Galène videoconference server](https://galene.org/).
 It is based on Gstreamer and implements the Galène protocol.

-**This project is still not production ready, and you might experience jittering and crashes.**
+> :warning: **This project is not production ready, and you might experience
+> jittering and crashes.**

 ![Streaming from OBS to Galène, video background from KaMy Video Stock](./docs/demo.png)